aberration-creations/apocrypha/readme.md

 To use import public functions from [`src/index.zig`](src/index.zig)

+Tested and confirmed working with zig 0.15.2

 Examples can be found at top level.
- - to run on windows `zig run 2048.zig`
+ - to run just `zig run 2048.zig`
- - to run on linux `zig run 2048.zig -lc -lxcb -lxcb-image`

 Examples can be run with [`.vscode/tasks.json`](.vscode/tasks.json)

+Some of the linux examples need linking with various xcb libraries.

+    zig run 2048.zig -lc -lxcb -lxcb-image

-On linux the following need to be installed for the x11 integration to work:
+On linux the following need to be installed for the xcb integration to work:

+Ubuntu/Debian

     sudo apt install libxcb1-dev libxcb-image0-dev

+Fedora

+    sudo dfn insatll libxcb-devel xcb-util-image-devel